calvincruzader/UI_testing_assessment_creditcards/README.md

 Hello!

-This is a fledgeling, multi-browser test suite for the URL https://www.creditcards.com/
+This is a multi-browser test suite for the URL https://www.creditcards.com/

 The test plan for the test cases is in a .pdf in the /test_plan/ directory.